- What if we get lost?

 Where are we going to spend the night(s)?

-Accommodations are the responsibility of participants.
-In the roadbook you get a list of hotel/hostel options with as much information as possible.
+Accommodations are included for Standard and Deluxe teams.
+If you’re on the Basic package, then accommodation is your responsibility.
+In the road book you get a list of hotel/hostel options with as much information as possible.
 You can choose based on your priorities, though keep in mind that we are traveling during tourist season in some places that have very few options to start with.
 To make things easier for participants we offer limited accommodation packages before the start of the event.

 What types of roads will we be driving on?